Gene therapy has become a clinical reality.

 - Efficient: REVeRT utilizes the highly efficient cellular splicing machinery

 - Specific: REVeRT generates the desired full-length protein with high precision

 - Seamless: REVeRT results in seamless ligation of sequences

-- Broadly applicable: REVeRT can be used for any disease indication
+- Broadly applicable: REVeRT can be used with any serotype and in any disease indication

 An overview of the most important papers about our innovative solutions published by our team.

 1. Koch S, Sothilingam V, Garcia Garrido M, Tanimoto N, Becirovic E, Koch F, Seide C, Beck S, Seeliger M, Biel M, Mühlfriedel R, Michalakis S. Gene therapy restores vision and delays degeneration in the CNGB1(-/-) mouse model of retinitis pigmentosa.
 Hum Mol Genet.
 2012;21(20):4486-96 – more

 2. Riedmayr LM, Böhm S, Biel M, Becirovic E. Enigmatic rhodopsin mutation creates an exceptionally strong splice acceptor site.
 Hum Mol Genet.
 2019;29:295-304. doi: 10.1093/hmg/ddz291 – more